Camp Chef Woodwind Pellet Grill Review

 What are the storage and prep areas like?

-The Woodwind does provide a little bit of prep area in the form of a shelf, but that real estate is lost if you add the SideKick or sear box.
+The Woodwind does provide a little bit of prep area in the form of a shelf, but that real estate is lost if you add the SideKick flat top or sear box.

 There is a little bit of prep area on top of the pellet hopper, but it is minimal.

-Like I mentioned in the intro, Camp Chef does offer an add-on front shelf for the Woodwind for additional prep area.
+As I mentioned in the intro, Camp Chef does offer an add-on front shelf for the Woodwind for an additional prep area.

 Camp Chef Pellet Grill Front Shelf